tinuzz/wp-plugin-trackserver/readme.txt

 = TODO =

-* More track management features, like folders/collections and editing / splitting tracks
+* More track management features, like folders/collections
 * Better permissions/authorization system
 * Track statistics, like distance, average speed, etc.
 * Add map profiles, maybe include [leaflet-providers](https://github.com/leaflet-extras/leaflet-providers) plugin
+* Add track decorations, for example with the [PolylineDecorator](https://github.com/bbecquet/Leaflet.PolylineDecorator) plugin
 * ...

 More TODO-items and feature ideas in the TODO file contained in the plugin archive.